sahana/eden/docs/en/dev/environment.rst

 * cd into the e-cidadania folder just cloned.

         ~$ cd e-cidadania

-* Switch to the gsoc2012 branch

-        ~/e-cidadania$ git checkout origin/gsoc2012

-  If you wish to retain the commits you create, you should create a new branch as

-        ~/e-cidadania$ git checkout -b new_branch_name

 * Just to be sure, when you do a ls, you should find a bootstrap.py python module and a buildout.cfg buildout configuration file.